-For a long time, pencil and pape were considered the only tools needed by a mathematical science tight add the waste basket).
-As in many other areas, computers play in increasingly important role in mathematics and have vasily expanded and legitimized the role of experimentation in mathematics.
-Hw c can a mathematican use a computer as a tool?
-What about as me ethan just a tool, but as a collaborator?
+For a long time, pencil and pape, were considered the only tools needed by a mathematician isome vigitit add the waste basket.
+As in many other areas, computers play in increasingly important role in mathematics and have vasily expaided and legitimized the role of experimentation in mathematics.
+Hw c can a mathematician use a computer as a tool?
+What about as me than just a tool, but as a collaborator?

-Keith Devlin and Jonathan Borvein, two vell-known mathematicians with experise in different mathematical specialities but with a common interest in experimentation in mathematics.
-They forces to create this introduction to experiment, mathematics.
-They cover a variety of topics and examples to give the reader a good sense of the current state of play in the rapidly greving new field of experimental mathematics.
-They writing is clear and the explanations are enhanced by relevant historical facts and storke of mathematicians and their encounters with the field over time.
+Keith Devlin and Jonathan Borwein, two vell-known mathematicians with expertise in different mathematic il specialities but with a common interest in experimentation in mathematics.
+They cover a variety of topics and examples to give the reader a good sense of the current state of play in the rapidly grewing new field of experimental mathematics.
+The writing is clear and the explanations are enhanced by relevant historical facts and stories of mathematicians and their encounters with the field over time.